The Art and Voyage of Naming a Film Production House

 “The best brand names are those that give a story or hint at a story.” — John Hegarty, founder of BBH Global

-As John Hegarty posits, embedding a story within your name can develop perceptions.
+As John Hegarty posits, embedding a narrative within your name can transform perceptions.
 A name like “Story Forge” not only signifies film production but conjures a mythical workshop of tales—where dreams are shaped and wonder unfurls, possibly to a Hans Zimmer soundtrack.

 In the progressing world of cinema, a name isn’t a label but an invitation to peer into the stories we make.” — Arjun Nambiar, Film Critic and Historian